 One of founding members of the troupe Mod Carousel is from Alaska’s capital city, and has made a point to bring his art back to his home city.

-For eight years, Seneca Harper has brought boylesque back to his hometown of Juneau.
+For eight years, The Luminous Pariah has brought boylesque back to his hometown of Juneau.

-Growing up in Southeast was both interesting and wonderful, he said, but Harper felt like culture was missing.
+Growing up in Southeast was both interesting and wonderful, he said, but he felt like culture was missing.

 “I knew existed somewhere but didn’t know where it was, and felt like I need to leave Juneau to be part of that.”